Cyber Criminals Make The Most Of Pandemic Lockdown

 It is believed that over 46% of Small to Medium Enterprises (SME)s have had at least one cyber attack or breach in the last 12 months.
 The Covid-19 pandemic has presented many challenges for all of us and how we work.
 While it will take some time for the implications to be fully understood, it is already clear that the pandemic has also exacerbated many of the wider, day-to-day risks faced by companies and their clients.

-Firms are advised to have procedures in place for dealing with Cyber Attacks and know when to report such incidents to the Information Commissioner’s Office (ICO) and the relevant regulatory body.
-Reports of successful attacks should be made even if the firm or its insurers has already repaid any financial losses.
+Firms are advised to have procedures in place for dealing with cyber attacks and know when to report such incidents to the Information Commissioner’s Office (ICO) and the relevant regulatory body.
+Reports of successful attacks should be made even if the firm or its insurers have already repaid any financial losses.